bucketsio/buckets/docs/vision/vision.md

 * **Version control for posts**
 * **Smart Buckets** which can import content from a variety of social sources, [IFTTT](https://ifttt.com)-style
-* **Built-in tooling for web designers**: This means supporting things like Sass/Compass/CoffeeScript compilation, image optimization, etc. through a synced file-based system.
+* @@**Built-in tooling for web designers**: This means supporting things like Sass/Compass/CoffeeScript compilation, image optimization, etc. through a synced file-based system.@@

 ## Monetization